Ford Popular: Ford Popular 103E

 This car proved successful because, while on paper it was a sensible alternative to a clean, late-model used car, in practice there were no clean late-model used cars available in postwar Britain owing to the six-year halt in production caused by the Second World War.
 This problem was compounded by stringent export quotas that made obtaining a new car in the late 1940s and into the early 1950s difficult, and covenants forbidding new-car buyers from selling for up to three years after delivery.
 Unless the purchaser could pay the extra £100 or so for an Anglia 100E, Austin A30 or Morris Minor, the choice was the Popular or a pre-war car.
 Electrics were 6 volts, a provided starting handle often necessary.
 Braking was done by rod operated drums, and synchromesh was only on 2nd and top gear.
-The boot was accessed with a coach key, there was no heater or demister, and indicaton was performed by semaphors.
+The boot was accessed with a coach key, there was no heater or demister, and turn indication was performed by semaphors.
 Starting the car was done by pull-wire starter, and the carburetor was operated by manual choke.
 Also, there was no water pump, and engine cooling was done via thermosyphon.
 In short, this was very basic motoring.

 In later years, these cars became popular as hot rods, starting in the late 1950s, when people started drag racing them due to their lightweight construction.
 This practice started in the United States with Ford's 1932 Model B/18, while the Ford "Pop" as it was affectionately known became the definitive British hot rod – a reduced sized but readily available British alternative, a role it still plays today to a considerable extent.

 A car tested by The Motor magazine in 1954 had a top speed of 60.3 mph and could accelerate from 0-50 mph in 24.1 seconds.
 A fuel consumption of 36.4 mpgimp was recorded.
 The test car cost £390 including taxes.

 In Australia

-The Popular 103E was available in Australia up to 1955 as a two-door coupe utility and also in chassis-cowl form to accept custom built bodyworkwork.
+The Popular 103E was available in Australia up to 1955 as a two-door coupe utility and also in chassis-cowl form to accept custom built bodywork.
 It utilised the 94 inch wheelbase of the Ford Prefect with 103E front panels.
 The utility was designated as 103E-67 and the chassis-cowl model as 103E-84.
 The Popular utility differed from its Anglia A494A utility predecessor in that the Popular did not have running boards whereas the Anglia did.